Assertrex/Bronycenter/README.md

 * **Apache/Nginx** webserver
 * **MariaDB** database
 * **PHP** 7.2.x
   * Changing avatars requires **Imagick** PHP extension.
-If you've never set it up then good luck.
-I always forget how I install it and I have to waste about 30 minutes to set it up correctly.
+If you've never set it up before then good luck.
+I always forget how I've installed it and I have to waste about 30 minutes to set it up correctly again (at least on Windows).

 ## Configuration